 3. Exfoliate your skin before tanning

-Prepping your skin before your tanning session is a very important step yet it’s highly neglected.
-When you prepare your skin by exfoliating it gently, you’re actually paving the way for your tan to develop deeper, faster, and longer.
-So don’t underestimate the power of exfoliation and even sunscreen when it comes to tanning.
+Prepping your skin before your tanning session is a very important step yet it is highly neglected.
+When you prepare your skin by exfoliating it gently, you are actually paving the way for your tan to develop deeper, faster, and longer.
+So do not underestimate the power of exfoliation and even sunscreen when it comes to tanning.

 4. Use oils that offer extra sun protection

 There is no reason to replace your regular sunscreen with these oils.
 Sunscreen goes on no matter how high the SPF of the oil.

 Moving on, oils like carrot oil, raspberry oil, coconut oil, and avocado oil deliver additional sun protection as well as hydration.
 Both of which are necessary for getting a tan fast and deep.